by Kalilinoe Detwiler

 if they catch you

-They notice we are listening and their dimples deepen knowingly
+They notice we are listening

 they take you

-We look away, beyond cousins flushed faces
+We look away– beyond cousins’ flushed faces

-A troupe of random woods and colored smokes
+a troupe of random woods– colored smokes–

-Someone else's cousins
+someone else's cousins

-Move as one without forgetting a single member of the procession
+a member of the procession

-But as we fixate on the slow approach of far away torches
+As we fixate on the slow approach

-We reach for the bonfire to calm the chicken-skin prickling our arms
+to calm chicken-skin arms

 don’t look up

-you make eye contact you call the name of your ancestors
+you call the name of your ancestors

-you gotta, or you gonna be–
+you gotta– or you gonna be–

 You like catch crabs?

-and a flashlight whose blue light makes us hunger
+the blue light lamp makes us hunger

 There is much to be feared on this journey

-like invisible rocks that puncture our soles
+invisible rocks that puncture our soles

-or our souls wandering into the sea
+or souls wandering into the sea

-and gouging against razor reefs
+gouging against razor reefs

-But we go because it is our turn to go, or so cousins say
+But we go because it is our turn to go––

-We know the night is not empty, nor the ocean a lonely place
+nor the ocean a lonely place

 We fear